JMidasch/geoRssistant/README.md

 #### Solution:

-The river.centerline() function creates a rough centerline of a river based on a DEM and one or multiple startingpoints.
+This function takes a Digital Elevation Model and a river centerline to create a REM.
+If no centerline is provided it will be generated automatically based on a user-provided seed point.
-The R river.rem() function takes this rough centerline and uses it to create a REM.
+Known issue: The function might get stuck while automatically generating the centerline.

 This workflow is heavily based on [the tutorial by Daniel Coe](https://dancoecarto.com/creating-rems-in-qgis-the-idw-method).